Abdur Rahman (scholar): Early life and education

 Abdur Rahman was born in 1920, to a Bengali Muslim family in the village of Imamnagar in Fatikchhari, Chittagong District, British India.
-His father was known as Chan Miah.

-Abdur Rahman completed his higher secondary education from Darul Uloom Muinul Islam Hathazari.
+His father was known as Chan Miah.Abdur Rahman completed his primary and higher secondary education from Al Jamiatul Arabia Nasirul Islam and Darul Uloom Muinul Islam Hathazari.
 Then he went to Darul Uloom Deoband for further studies.
 There Abdur Rahman successfully completed Dawra e Hadith and then engaged himself at the same institution in research in the field of Ifta (Islamic jurisprudence).

 Career

 After graduating from Darul Uloom Deoband Abdur Rahman served as a teacher and principal in various Islamic seminaries, locally called madrasah including Al-Jamiah Al-Islamiah Patiya of Chittagong and Jameel Madrasah of Bogra.
 He is the founder of Islamic Research Center Bangladesh and Jamiatul Abrarat Riverview, Dhaka.
 He is also the chairman of Bangladesh Qawmi Madrasah Education Board Federation.
 Besides these Mufti Abdur Rahman has been serving as the chairman of the North Bengal Madrasah Education Board consists of over a thousand institutions of Islamic education of 18 districts in the northern part of the country.